1. Home

 My electric bill is $290/mo

 In most cases, the power used by your home or business is generated by local power plants affiliated with your electric utility company and then transmitted to you over the local grid.
-However, most power plants are still interconnected across large regional grids.
+However, most power plants are interconnected across large regional grids.

-What Does Going Off The Grid Mean?
+What Going Off the Grid Means

-Going Solar Is Not The Same As Living Off The Grid
+Going Solar Isn’t Living Off the Grid

 Chart comparing solar energy production and electricity consumption during a typical day, showing when energy is drawn from solar power, and when energy is drawn from the grid.

-The Importance Of Installing Battery Storage
+The Importance of Battery Storage

-Batteries for solar power storage are increasingly effective, and many homeowners add them to their overall solar power system design.
-Solar batteries store the excess power created by the solar panels when the sun is shining, and that stored power can be used to meet your needs at night or during extra cloudy days.
+Solar batteries store the excess power created by the solar panels when the sun is shining.
+The stored electricity can be used to meet your needs any time, but most typically at night, during overcast days, or during blackouts.

 However, the chief problem with off-the-grid solar is installing enough energy storage capacity to meet all your power needs.
 It is very expensive to install enough battery capacity for the times when you are not generating solar energy.